Gigawiz/procfw/README.md

 This is... lets call it a "continuation".... of the work that the team behind the Pro CFW has worked so hard on in the past.
 Now that the PSP is well abandoned, I'd like to see if I can revive some of the Sony created features.
 Things like, the PSN store.
 I'll be up front, all my coding knowledge is self-taught (and primarily in C#/PHP), so this is a big learning curve for me (I've dabbled very little in c/c++, enough to rebuild NitePR from source when that was still a thing).
 But, I still want to at least give this a go.
 Hopefully this actually works out, but even if not, there now exists, a record of my attempts that [maybe] someone with more skill than I can look at in the future.

+# What will this be called?
+I have no idea.
+Back when Dark Alex was actively making firmwares, I was a fan of the M33 nomenclature, however that's already happened.
+There's no need to revive a naming scheme that's attached to someone much more talented than I (plus, I'm not about to ride on his fame by making people think this is his work).
+In all honesty, it'll either be named something related to my handle (Giga/Gigawiz) or the gaming community that my friends and I run (Pew Pew Kittens).
+I'll probably revisit this later.

+# Can I help?
+Sure, if you want.
+But keep in mind, you're dealing with someone who is the _literal_ definition of "noob" when it comes to developing for the PSP.
+That being said, you're welcome to pull the code (god help you) and do some changes.
+If you're interested in discussing the project, I'll be hiding in a new discord that can be found [here](https://discord.gg/PZAeJ5t)

 # Planned Features
 * Custom, Built-In replacement for the PSN store
   * Download PSP ISO/CSO Games (from the plethora of sites on the web that supply these)